Diminished Value Claims

 In South Carolina, there are two major scenarios in which an at-fault driver can be liable to compensate you for property damage to your vehicle:

-• If your car is totaled, the at-fault driver is responsible for compensating you for the fair market value of your car at the time of the accident.
+• Scenario 1: If your car is totaled, the at-fault driver is responsible for compensating you for the fair market value of your car at the time of the accident.
 This would not include any diminished value.

 How Will Someone Know My Car Was Damaged?

 In South Carolina, when drivers have been in an accident and contact their insurance company, the insurance company assesses the vehicle and records the data.
-This information can then be accessed by companies (such as Kelley Blue Book, CarFax, AutoCheck, National Insurance Crime Bureau, VehicleHistory, and autoDNA.com) and is made available to the public.
+This information can then be accessed by companies (such as Kelley Blue Book, CarFax, AutoCheck, National Insurance Crime Bureau, VehicleHistory, and autoDNA.com) and is also made available to the public.

 So, potential buyers will most likely be able to see your car’s accident history.
 And unfortunately, many people prefer to purchase a used car with no accident history.